If you have a strategy, then you need a strategic engagement plan.

 - Celebrating Success

-The steps must be completed in order, and again I can’t stress enough that you need to do this right at the start of your strategic planning process.
-The reason for this is that a huge part of driving engagement in your strategy requires you to actually involve people in its creation.
+The steps must be completed in order, I can’t stress enough the need to start at the beginning of your strategic planning process.
+The reason is that a huge part of driving engagement in your strategy requires you to involve people in creation.
 You won’t necessarily distribute your strategic engagement plan to the entire organization, but you should involve your leadership team in its creation.

 Let’s dive into the key sections of your strategic engagement plan and how to put them together…